 • The hottest month in the Florida Panhandle is July with an average temperature of 90 degrees.
 The coldest month is January with an average temperature of 63 degrees.
 And, the wettest month of the year is in July with an average 5.7” of rainfall.

-• There is nowhere in Florida that a beach is no more than an hour’s drive.
+• In Florida, there is a beach no more than an hour’s drive away.